raspberrypilearning/octapi-brute-force-enigma/en/step_5.md

 ## Encrypt a message

-Now let's use your Enigma machine to create a message.
+Now let's use your Python-powered Enigma machine to create a secret message!

 + Open IDLE, create a new file, and save it as `encrypt.py`.